camptocamp/odoo-project-tools/README.md

     pipx inject odoo-tools "odoo-tools[convert] @ git+https://github.com/camptocamp/odoo-project-tools.git"
     ```

-5. Start a local instance with a copy of the production database

 6. Run the conversion script

     ```
-    CONV_ADMIN_PWD=admin otools-conversion -p 8069
+    otools-conversion
     ```

-    The script will move things around, figure out which OCA addons are
+    The script will move things around, remove some of the submodules (odoo/src,
+    odoo/external-src/enterprise and odoo/external-src/odoo-cloud-platform), and
-    installed on your instance, and when done display a message about what
-    further manual steps are required, and what you need to check for.
-These
+    when done display a message about what further manual steps are required, and
-    steps will also be saved to a file (see step 8 below).
+    what you need to check for.
+These steps will also be saved to a file (see step 9 below).

     Be careful, if you need to redo these steps, the submodules will have
     been removed by the script, you will need to run `git submodule update -i` again.

 7. Install pre-commit and run it on all files

     ```
     pre-commit install